adube/labs/README-POST.markdown

     [live]:    {{resource.meta.live}}
     [preview]: {{media_url('images/'~resource.meta.preview)}}

+    Note: the link cannot include the character "-".

 After that comes the 'excerpt' part, which is displayed as a summary text in the archive main page and on the main page when it's the latest post.
 I haven't